 - You will be asked to wear a properly-fitted face mask whenever possible while in the office.
 If you don’t have one, let us know before entering and we’ll provide you with one.

 - You’ll be asked to use provided hand sanitizer upon entering the office.
 We recommend using it upon leaving as well.

 - Appointments will be managed to allow for social distancing and for additional room sterilization time between patients.
-Because this requires us to see fewer patients in the course of a day, we ask for your patience when it comes to scheduling.
+Because this may require us to see fewer patients in the course of a day, we ask for your patience when it comes to scheduling.

 - We will do our best to reduce waiting times and the number of patients in the reception area at any given time.
 To that end, it is more important than ever that you arrive for your appointment on time to keep the schedule flowing smoothly, and come alone if possible.

-I know it’s a lot, but it’s all necessary while we get this epidemic under control.
 For more information on the steps we’re taking to keep our patients and staff safe during this time, take a look at our complete Health and Safety Plan for Dental Care.
-We’re happy to address any other questions or concerns you have about all of this.
+We’re happy to address any other questions or concerns you have.

-We appreciate how difficult this has been for everybody, and we thank you for your compliance with our modified practice routines.
-We value your trust and loyalty, and have missed seeing our patients, our neighbors, our friends and distant family members.
-Thank you for laying off the popcorn kernels and Jujubes while we were away.
+We appreciate how difficult this has been for everybody, and we thank you for your compliance.
+We value your trust and loyalty.

 Stay safe, and stay well!

 Rebecca Boardman, D.D.S.